superstrong/yaml-io/README.md

 # YAML-io

 This Python library enables YAML anchors to be imported from external files via custom directives.
-It also enables imported anchors to be re-exported, so on file can unify many imports and them export them as one source.
+It also enables imported anchors to be re-exported, so one file can unify many imports and them export them as one source.

 This has a few benefits: